Skip to Content

 From a young age I was convinced I wanted to be a journalist.
 I’d dabbled in a little bit of news writing at high school and thought it would make for an interesting career.
 I chose to study a Bachelor of Arts because of the broad base of knowledge it provides.
 Despite my writing ambitions, I knew it was sensible to keep my options open and gain a degree that would act as a strong base for a range of future opportunities.

-My three years at Massey were a mind-opening array of pouring over great literature texts and delving into the classics, history and the media.
-I gained an ability to structure arguments and think critically - two essential skills that I use daily in my professional life.
+My three years at Massey were a mind-opening array of poring over great literature texts and delving into the classics, history and the media.
+I gained an ability to structure arguments and think critically, two essential skills that I use daily in my professional life.

 Upon graduating I pursued my journalistic career and worked briefly with the Manawatu Evening Standard.
 From there I was News Editor for Massey’s Chaff magazine and I even spent time with Massey’s External Relations team.
 As my career developed I moved more towards public relations roles, working for HortResearch in New Zealand and then at one of the UK’s leading business schools, Cass Business School.
 During my time at Cass I put in place a strategy which saw public relations used as the primary mechanism for brand-building.
 Over a five year period the School went from having a little-known reputation to being the second most quoted business school by the British media today.